MaximeCaty/AL-Large-Number-Math/README.md

 \
 ***How it work***
 \
-Internally the value are stored as array of Integer (aka "limbs") for faster operation, the coduenit convert text to array of Integer in a base of 10^{9}.\
+Internally the value are stored as "limbs" Integer for faster operation, the codeunit convert text to array of Integer in a base of 10^9 (nine digits per limb).\
 The Codeunit "INM Array Limbs Arithmetic" handle the limbs operations.\
 \
  ***Supported Arithmetic operation***
 \
-For text based numbers, use the codeunit "INM Math Large Numbers" with following functions :\
+For text based numbers, use the codeunit "INM Math Large Numbers" with following functions :

-\
-AddBigNumbers(Number1: Text; Number2: Text): Text\
+- Add(Number1: Text; Number2: Text): Text
-SubtractBigNumbers(Number1: Text; Number2: Text): Text\
+- Subtract(Number1: Text; Number2: Text): Text
-MultiplyBigNumbers(A: Text; B: Text) Result: Text\
+- Multiply(A: Text; B: Text) Result: Text
-SquareBigNumber(A: Text): Text\
+- Square(A: Text): Text
-PowerBigNumbers(Base: Text; Exponent: Text) Result: Text\
+- Power(Base: Text; Exponent: Text) Result: Text
-DivideBigNumbers(Dividend: Text; Divisor: Text) Result: Text\
+- Divide(Dividend: Text; Divisor: Text) Result: Text
-ModBigNumbers(Dividend: Text; Divisor: Text) Result: Text\
+- Mod(Dividend: Text; Divisor: Text) Result: Text
-ModInverseBigNumbers(Dividend: Text; Divisor: Text) Result: Text\
+- ModInverse(Dividend: Text; Divisor: Text) Result: Text
-CompareBigNumbers(Number1: Text; Number2: Text): Integer\
+- Compare(Number1: Text; Number2: Text): Integer
-\
+	-  	Return -1 when Number1 < Number2, 0 when equal or 1 when larger

 Text passed to thoses functions must only contain digits from 0..9 and optional leading sign.\
 \
 ***How to Use***